sndsh404/summer-2027-internships/README.md

 ## the list

-Note: the Added column is being filled in over time, so rows without a date show a dash for now.
-New roles are added at the top, so the most recent are highest in the list.
+📝 Note: the Added column shows when a role was posted, with the newest at the top.
+I tried pulling a posted date from each job portal, but a lot of them (greenhouse, smaller career sites, etc.) don't show one publicly, so only some are dated for now and the rest stay a dash.
+New roles get a date where the portal shows one.
+Have a date for one of these?
+Open a PR and I'll merge it.

 | Company | Role | Location | Apply | Added |
 | --- | --- | --- | --- | --- |